-G. Internet Presence/Website
+H. Internet Presence/Website

-The Contractor shall develop, host and maintain a website specific to the MississippiCAN Program.
-The Contractor shall provide general and up-to-date information about the Contractor's programs, Provider Network, customer services, and Member and Provider Grievance and Appeals systems on a non-secure section of the website.
+The Contractor shall develop, host and maintain a website specific to the MississippiCAN Program on a unique, secure URL specific to the program.
+The Contractor shall provide MississippiCAN specific, up-to-date information about the Contractor's programs, Provider

+Network, customer services, and Member and Provider Grievance and Appeals systems on a non-secure section of the website.
+The Contractor shall maintain coverage guidelines and billing instructions specific to the MississippiCAN Program only on a non-secure section of the website in an easily identifiable location.
 PHI shall be accessible through a secure section of the website.